oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/model-in-image/usage.md

     weblogic.domainUID=MY-DOMAINUID
   ```

-See [Model files]({{< relref "/managing-domains/model-in-image/model-files.md" >}}) for a description of model file syntax and loading order, and see [Runtime updates]({{< relref "/managing-domains/model-in-image/runtime-updates.md" >}}) for a description of using WDT model ConfigMaps to update the model configuration of a running domain.
+See [Working with WDT model files]({{< relref "/managing-domains/working-with-wdt-models/model-files.md" >}}) for a description of model file syntax and loading order, and see [Runtime updates]({{< relref "/managing-domains/model-in-image/runtime-updates.md" >}}) for a description of using WDT model ConfigMaps to update the model configuration of a running domain.

 ### Required runtime encryption secret

 Model in Image requires a runtime encryption secret with a secure `password` key.
-This secret is used by the operator to encrypt model and domain home artifacts before it adds them to a runtime ConfigMap or log.
+This secret is used by the operator to encrypt model and domain home files before it adds them to a runtime ConfigMap or log.
 You can safely change the `password`, at any time after you've fully shut down a domain, but it must remain the same for the life of a running domain.
 The runtime encryption secret that you create can be named anything, but note that it is a best practice to name and label secrets with their domain UID to help ensure that cleanup scripts can find and delete them.

 **NOTE**: Because the runtime encryption password does not need to be shared and needs to exist only for the life of a domain, you may want to use a password generator.